secdev/scapy/doc/scapy/introduction.rst

 The idea is simple.
 Scapy mainly does two things: sending packets and receiving answers.
 You define a set of packets, it sends them, receives answers, matches requests with answers and returns a list of packet couples (request, answer) and a list of unmatched packets.
 This has the big advantage over tools like Nmap or hping that an answer is not reduced to open, closed, or filtered, but is the whole packet.

-On top of this can be built more high level functions, for example, one that does traceroutes and give as a result only the start TTL of the request and the source IP of the answer.
+On top of this can be built more high level functions.
+For example, one that does traceroutes and give as a result only the start TTL of the request and the source IP of the answer.
 One that pings a whole network and gives the list of machines answering.
 One that does a portscan and returns a LaTeX report.

 What makes Scapy so special
 ===========================